Spanwise variations in membrane flutter dynamics: All edges fixed

 Next, we consider the same FFFF aspect-ratio-one membranes, but increase the Poisson ratio $\nu$ from 0 to 0.5.
 The Poisson ratio is the ratio of transverse contraction to longitudinal extension during longitudinal stretching.
 Nonzero values correspond to a volume-conserving property of the material, with $\nu = 0.5$ the upper limit for traditional materials, corresponding to an incompressible solid material, e.g. rubber, approximately~\cite{lakes2001broader}.

 In figure~\ref{fig:FFFFar1nu05} we show how the steady-state snapshots differ with Poisson ratio increased to 0.5.
-The most striking difference is that the up-down symmetric oscillations of figure~\ref{fig:FFFFar1nu0} are shifted from $T_0=10^{0.5}$ to a much smaller value, $10^{-0.25}$.
-Otherwise, the types of the dynamics are similar, as is the transition from steady deflections at small $R_1$ to slightly unsteady motions at larger $R_1$, below the $T_0$ for up-down oscillations.
-A noticeable difference is that short-wavelength oscillations across the span are more prevalent, and across a wider range of $R_1$, with $\nu = 0.5$.
-These oscillations resemble standing wave motions, i.e. with almost-fixed nodes and antinodes.
+We now have one up-down symmetric oscillation at $T_0 = 10^{-0.3}$ that eventually becomes spanwise-asymmetric (at $R_1=10^{0.5}$) and at same $R_1$, one up-down oscillation at $T_0 = 10^{-0.5}$, unlike in figure~\ref{fig:FFFFar1nu0}.
+Also, more of the simulations compute at the smallest $T_0$ value (lower-right corner) with Poisson ratio 0.5.
+The types of the dynamics are similar, as is the transition from steady deflections at small $R_1$ to unsteady motions at larger $R_1$, below the $T_0$ for up-down oscillations.
+One standing-wave motion appears (at $(R_1,T_0 )=(10^{0},10^{-0.75}$)) and short-wavelength modulations across the span are noticeable in more cases with $\nu = 0.5$, particularly at smaller $T_0$.
+Also, more of the simulations compute successfully at the smallest $T_0$ value (lower-right corner).